 1.A.30 The H+- or Na+-translocating Bacterial Flagellar Motor/ExbBD Outer Membrane Transport Energizer (Mot-Exb) Superfamily

 Yonekura et al. (2011) presented the first three-dimensional structure of the PomAB torque-generating stator unit analyzed by electron microscopy.
 The structure of PomAB revealed two arm domains, which contain the PG-binding site, connected to a large base made of the transmembrane and cytoplasmic domains.
 The arms lean downward to the membrane surface, likely representing a 'plugged' conformation, which would prevent ions leaking through the channel.
-They propose a model for how PomAB units are placed around the flagellar basal body to function as torque generators.
+They proposed a model for how PomAB units are placed around the flagellar basal body to function as torque generators.
+CryoEM image analysis revealed the overall structure of the Salmonella flagellum, and this structural information made it possible to discuss flagellar assembly and function at the atomic level.
+Minamino and Kinoshita 2023 described what is known about the structure, assembly, and function of Salmonella flagella.